 TMI Project online true storytelling workshop for accepted applicants

-Storytelling is an important strategic component of organizing and movement building.
-It distills the message of a movement into understandable and relatable human experiences.
-Social justice movements take time.
-Because there is no one type of action alone that leads to affecting change, it’s necessary to be strategic and employ a variety of approaches.
-More than studies and statistics and articles in the news, storytelling has the power to open hearts and change minds, by fostering identification.
-The ripple effect can be exponential, in the best cases transforming the minds of leaders, inspiring them to change their ideas, practices, and policies.
+Storytelling is a strategic component of organizing and social justice movement building.
+In concert with studies, statistics and articles in the news, storytelling has the power to open hearts and change minds, by fostering identification.
+The ripple effect is exponential, with the potential to transform the minds of leaders, and inspire sea change in cultural ideas, practices, and policies.

 August 9 – September 15, 2021: